Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 **Yes you can!** You just need to install `tool-a` and `tool-b` in different and separate **environments** with their own set of dependencies that do not interact with one another!

-To create a conda environment we use the `conda create` command.
+To create a Conda environment we use the `conda create` command.
 We will now look at how to use environments!

 ## 6. How to use Conda environments